miguoliang/old_blog/code/_posts/2019-12-16-how-to-build-a-mailchimp-embed-form-in-amp-pages.md

 ## Conclusion

-There are many frameworks, tools, and practices to frontend development.
-But not all of them have good compatibility.
-So we need to do some work to integrate their features together to gain fancy user experience and speed up our development.
+There are many frameworks, tools, and practices for frontend development.
+But not all of them have excellent compatibility.
+So we need to do some work to integrate their features to gain excellent user experience and speed up our development.

 *You can download full source code about the Python program in my Github <https://github.com/miguoliang/mailchimp-proxy-aws-lambda> and use it in your project if you want.*